anthony-tran2/anthony-tran2/README.md

 🌟 Fun Facts!

 * I love building custom mechanical keyboards.
-* I enjoy singing and do so in my spare time 🎙.
+* I enjoy photography and do so in my spare time.

 ##### 📚 What I Code With